gagolews/stringi/INSTALL.md

 #### Compiling **stringi** with our precompiled version of ICU4C

-Make sure the environmental variable `ICU_PATH` points to the directory where you decompressed our ICU4C distribution.
+Make sure the environmental variable `ICU_PATH` points to the directory where you decompressed our ICU4C distribution, e.g. c:/icu-distrib.
 It may be found at: ....TO DO....

 Moreover, the `PATH` variable must point at `%ICU_PATH%\lib`.